Microsoft Skype for Business FAQ

 How do I get rid of the Out of Office note in Skype for Business?

-If your Skype for Business account is synced via Microsoft Exchange Server to your Outlook calendar, an out-of-office message appears in Skype for Business after you turn on the Out of Office reply in Microsoft Outlook.
-To get rid of the out-of-office message display in Skype for Business, you need to turn off the Out of Office reply in Outlook:
+If your Skype for Business account is synced via Microsoft Exchange to your Outlook calendar, an out-of-office message appears in Skype for Business after you turn on the Out of Office reply in Microsoft Outlook.
+To get rid of the out-of-office message display in Skype for Business, you need to turn off the Out of Office reply in Outlook by using the following actions:

 - Click the File tab in Outlook, and then click the Turn off button in the Automatic Replies panel.